tanghaibao/quota-alignment/README.rst

     chr1 pos1 chr2 pos2 score
     chr1 pos1 chr2 pos2 score

 Each anchor point correspond to a BLAST match.
-Note that the symbol ``#`` separates each cluster, which contains one or more anchor points.
-Anchor points within the same cluster **must** be on the same chromosome pair.
+Note that the symbol ``#`` separates each *cluster*, which contains one or more anchor points.
+Anchor points within the same cluster must be on the same chromosome pair.
 If you have no idea what cluster each anchor point belongs and don't plan to use a third-party chainer, you can specify the format to be ``.raw``.

 The utility script ``cluster_utils.py`` can be used for converting various formats to the ``.qa`` format, it can also print out the integer sequences (representing block ids) for downstream `GRIMM <http://grimm.ucsd.edu/GRIMM/>`_ rearrangment analysis (use ``--print_grimm`` option).